 Issues

-1. Can interference with television reception caused by the mere presence of a building be classified as an actionable private nuisance?
+1. Whether interference with television reception caused by the presence of a building is capable of constituting an actionable private nuisance.

 Judgment